kazkojima/m5stack-app/bltest/README.md

 btstack defines app_main() function which calls btstack_main() in hid_host_demo.c.
 This btstack_main() calls m5_arduino_main() function at its end and m5_arduino_main() in main.cpp starts the arduino loop task.

-hid_host_demo.c is the almost same with the original one of btstack/port/esp32/example/hid_host_demo but the above m5_arduino_main() call and freertos queue definitions used so that arduino/non-arduino tasks can communicate.
+hid_host_demo.c is the almost same with the original one of btstack/port/esp32/example/hid_host_demo but has the above m5_arduino_main() call and freertos queue definitions used so that arduino/non-arduino tasks can communicate.
 I add a very simple handling for mouse data and a part of btstack/port/esp32/example/gap_inquery example to scan BT, too.
 Currently, the latter picks up the first HID client found.
-Although clearly wrong when there exists multiple candidates, I want to avoid hard coding of BT address of my keypad :-)
+Although clearly wrong when there exists multiple candidates, it removes the hard coding of BT address.